-Nonprofit events are an important part of many organizations’ fundraising strategies.
-But events are not always just about raising money, and assuming so can seriously inhibit your success.
+A nonprofit event is an important part of a fundraising strategy.
+But a nonprofit event isn’t always about raising money, and assuming so can seriously inhibit your success.

 A Lack of Purpose Isn’t Pretty

 Let’s say you’re hosting a party to raise money.
 In search of any cheap available venue, you ask if any of your board members would like to host the party at his or her house.
 One member offers his home, quickly finalizing the location.